 Use candy liners

 You can decorate the boxes with anything that you like, but I have found these metallic stickers to be perfect!
-I find them at The Dollar Tree for a dollar a sheet.
-They are simple, yet fancy enough to make it feel like a special gift.
+I find them at Dollar Tree.
+They are simple yet elegant enough to feel like a special gift.

 A assortment of metallic stickers purchased at The Dollar Tree used to decorate candy boxes for making gift boxes.